Lise-Yi/skypinacolada.github.io/_posts/2020-09-06-3B1B-Linear combinations, span, and basis vectors.md

 The span of  2 vectors in 3d space(pointing different direction)?

-the tip of the added vector will trace out => flat sheet, cutting through the origin of the 3-dimensional space the span of your 2 vectors  : the set of all possible vectors whose tips sit on the flat sheet
+the tip of the added vector will trace out => flat sheet, cutting through the origin of the 3-dimensional space<br>
+the span of your 2 vectors  : the set of all possible vectors whose tips sit on the flat sheet